Wharepapa South School offers modern classrooms, including a sensory room, a multipurpose room for cooking, great gardens, and community library.

 Go Noodle! – Movement and songs tamariki will recognise from school.

+Learning online can be busy.
+Balance is important.
+Try mindfulness playlists like For Our Children.
 Encourage your child to spend time outside, play sport, or help in the garden.

 Use te reo Māori calming prompts:

-✨ Most importantly – learning at home should be enjoyable.
+✨ Most importantly – Learning at home should be enjoyable.
 Mix online activities with reading together, playing outside, cooking, or talking about the world around you.
 In our busy lives, ko te mea nui – your time is the greatest gift you can give your tamaiti.

 At Wharepapa South School, we believe the very best thing you can do for your child’s learning is to spend time with them.
 You are their first teacher, and the everyday moments you share together make a huge difference.